 Admittedly, my solution to collecting reliable data is an imperfect one.
 If a partner of ours wanted to mislead Taza, they could forge documentation or bribe a farmer.
 In fact, I suspect some of this behavior plagues audit-based trade systems.
-Direct Trade, for its part, depends less on inspections and more on collaboration.
+Taza Chocolate’s Direct Trade model depends less on inspections and more on collaboration.
 Our intention is to build relationships based on trust and transparency that difficult questions do not break.

 But what did this mean?
-If a partner paid 70% of the total price to farmers, were they receiving a great price, a terrible price, or something in between?
+If a partner paid 70% of the total price to farmers, were they receiving a good price, a bad price, or something in between?
 Without context, I had a bunch of data but lacked useful information.
-I found a reference point at the non-profit Cocoa Barometer, a group of nonprofits that evaluates the sustainability of the world cocoa industry.
-Its 2015 report estimates that globally, the average cacao farmer receives 65% of the price paid to the origin exporter.
+I found a reference point at Cocoa Barometer, a group of non-profits that evaluates the sustainability of the world cocoa industry.
+Its 2015 report estimates that globally, the average cacao farmer receives 68% of the price paid to the origin exporter.

 This benchmark seemed like it should shed light on how good or bad a price farmers were getting, but I wondered how much the percentage earned ultimately mattered.
-With most cacao farmers living at or below the poverty line of $2 per day, maybe the important number was not the percentage they received, but the absolute dollar amount.
+With most of the world’s cacao farmers living at or below the poverty line of $2 per day, maybe the important number was not the percentage they received but the absolute dollar amount.

-So, I calculated 65% of the average world market price per metric ton of cacao between July 2015 and 2016.
-I used the result -- $2,001 -- as a new benchmark to compare the the total dollar amount our partners paid to farmers to a global average.
-This felt significant, and I was glad to discover that all but one of our partners were paying more than this price, some of them by even two times.
+So, I calculated 68% of the average world market price per metric ton of cacao between July 1, 2015 and June 30, 2016.
+I used the result -- $2,111 -- as a new benchmark to compare the the total dollar amount our partners paid farmers to a global average.
+This felt more relevant, and I was glad to discover that all but one of our partners were paying more than this price, some of them by nearly two times.

 While the Cocoa Barometer provided a useful reference point, it could not explain the large differences in prices paid to farmers across origins.
 For instance, while two of our partners paid farmers more than $4,000 per metric ton, another paid slightly under half that amount.